nightuhu/RWCTF6th-RIPTC/README.md

-The sorted full exploit is provided and can be read it if you want to know more.
+The sorted full exploit is provided and can be read if you want to know more.

 If you feel this writeup is helpful, you can give me a follow on [twitter](https://twitter.com/__nightu__).
 Thanks for reading!